-A not-so-long time ago in a kitchen not-so-far away, Chef Eric posted his homemade mac n cheese recipe.
+A not-so-long time ago in a kitchen not-so-far-away, Chef Eric posted his homemade mac n cheese recipe.
 It was well-received but we got a few requests for how to make it in the instant pot.
 Okay, maybe a lot more than just a few.
 Here, by request is Instant Pot Mac and Cheese, using Chef Eric’s recipe as closely as possible.
+Looking for a more grown-up version?
+Make this Guinness Beer Cheese and use that as the cheese sauce!

 This recipe still takes about 20 minutes from start to finish.
 It’s one pot, your pressure cooker.
 I used an instant pot, so your results may vary if you use a different brand pressure cooker.
 But here’s the trick, you just have to add your milk and butter after you cook the pasta.
 That’s it.
 The rest is the same as before.